iteam1/itest/docs/setup.md

 - check gpu-cuda-capable at [gpus-cuda-capable](https://developer.nvidia.com/cuda-gpus)

 # Verify the system is running a supported version of Linux
+- check linux version `uname -m && cat /etc/*release`

 # Verify the system has gcc installed
+The gcc compiler is required for development using the CUDA Toolkit.
+It is not required for running CUDA applications.
+It is generally installed as part of the Linux installation
+- check gcc version `gcc --version`
 # Verify the system has the correct kernel headers and development packages installed
+Ensure the correct version of the kernel headers and development packages are installed prior to installing the CUDA Drivers,The CUDA Driver requires that the kernel headers and development packages for the running version of the kernel be installed at the time of the driver installation, as well whenever the driver is rebuilt
+- check kernel version `uname -r`
+-
 # Download the NVIDIA CUDA Toolkit
+The CUDA Toolkit can be installed using either of two different installation mechanisms: distributionspecific packages (RPM and Deb packages), or a distribution-independent package (runfile packages).
 # Handle conflicting installation methods

 # references